facebook/react/docs/tutorial/tutorial.md

 * Game

 The Square component renders a single `<button>`, the Board renders 9 squares, and the Game component renders a board with some placeholders that we'll fill in later.
 None of the components are interactive at this point.

-(The end of the JS file also defines a helper function `calculateWinner` that we'll use later.)

 ### Passing Data Through Props